ogon-project/ogon/doc/config.md

 If specified the launcher will log into this file, otherwise no debug output will be generated.

+### module_xsession_xauthoritypath_string

+Path to save .Xauthority files.
+This is helpful in cases like krb5 authenticated NFS homes where even root cannot access user homes.

 ## Module Greeter

 module_greeter_modulename_string=Qt